sofathitesh/doconce/doc/demos/manual/manual.md

 manuals, books, thesis, software source code, wikis, blogs, emails, etc.  The slogan is: "Write once, include anywhere".

 Here are some Doconce features:

+  * Doconce addresses small and large documents containing *text with much computer source code and
+    LaTeX mathematics*, where the output is desired in different formats such as LaTeX, pdfLaTeX, Sphinx, HTML,
+    MediaWiki, blogger.com, and wordpress.com.
-  * Doconce has very strong support for *text with computer source code and LaTeX mathematics* in the formats LaTeX, pdfLaTeX, Sphinx, HTML, and MediaWiki.
-A piece of text can enter (e.g.) a classical science book, an ebook, a web document, and a blog.
+    A piece of Doconce text can enter (e.g.) a classical science book, an ebook, a web document, and a blog.

   * Doconce targets in particular large book projects where many different pieces of text and software can be assembled and published in different formats for different devices.

+  * Doconce enables authors who write for many times of media (blogs, wikis, LaTeX manuscripts, Sphinx, HTML) to use a common source language such that lots of different pieces can easily be brought together later to form a coherent (big) document.

-  * Doconce has good support for copying in parts of computer code directly from the source code files via regular expressions for the start and end lines.
+  * Doconce has good support for copying computer code directly from the source code files via regular expressions for the start and end lines.

-  * Doconce first runs two preprocessors (Preprocess and Mako), which allows programming constructs (includes, if-tests, function calls) as part of the text.
-This feature makes it easy to write one text with different flavors: long vs short text, Python vs Matlab code examples, experimental vs mature content.
+  * Doconce first runs two preprocessors (Preprocess and Mako), which allow programming constructs (includes, if-tests, function calls) as part of the text.
+This feature makes it easy to write *one text* with different flavors: long vs short text, Python vs Matlab code examples, experimental vs mature content.